Image by Freepik

 National Suicide Prevention Lifeline

-A free, confidential crisis hotline available to anyone 24 hours a day, seven days a week.
+A free, confidential crisis hotline available 24 hours a day, seven days a week.
 The Lifeline connects callers to the nearest crisis center in the Lifeline national network.
 These centers provide crisis counseling and mental health referrals.

 Crisis Text Line